 As shown in Figure 2, to create realistic benchmark scenarios, the Orchestrator then interfaces with two entities: (1) a workload generator (5) and (2) a fault generator (3).
-These generators introduce controlled service disruptions that simulate live benchmark problems.
-As the workload generator, AIOPSLAB currently uses the wrk2 tool (Gan et al., 2019), which supports several workload policies and also replays industry workloads 6.
-However, the AIOPSLAB is extensible to other workload generators.
+These generators help introduce controlled service disruptions that simulate live benchmark problems.
+AIOPSLAB currently adapts the generator from the application, e.g., the wrk2 tool from DeathStarBench (Gan et al., 2019) and Locust from OpenTelemetry (Community, 2025), which supports custom generation policies 6.
+The AIOPSLAB is extensible to other workload generators.
 For fault generation, AIOPSLAB uses a custom fault library that instantiates faults across different levels of the system stack 4, such as application and virtualization.
 The library contains and extends to several fine-grained and parametric faults that go beyond surface-level symptoms and engage deeper into more complex resolution strategies.
 We describe the fault library in detail in Section 2.4.

 Problem Evaluators.
 Finally, the Orchestrator plays a critical role in evaluating the agent's performance on a problem.
 It compares the agent's solutions against predefined success criteria and evaluation metrics specific to each task 10.
 AIOPSLAB supports several default and common metrics for each task (e.g., Time-to-Detect for detection, number of steps taken, and tokens produced by an LLM-powered agent sent to AIOPSLAB).
 Additionally, AIOPSLAB provides an optional qualitative evaluation of agent trajectories using LLMs-as-Judges (Zheng et al., 2024).
-Beyond that, all user-defined evaluation metrics specific to the problem are run.
+Beyond that, all userdefined evaluation metrics specific to the problem are run.
 For instance, for the localization problem in Example 2.1, the metric success is defined by the agent's submission matching the fault microservice's name.
 Lastly, the Orchestrator maintains comprehensive logs of all agent trajectories, including actions taken and resulting system states, facilitating detailed analysis and debugging.
 All of the evaluation results will be automatically collected.